Endoscopic Retrograde Cholangiopancreatography (ERCP)

 - You may feel full or bloated.
 This feeling is due to air that was put into your stomach during the test.
 This feeling usually passes quickly, although it may last several hours.

 - You may feel drowsy.
-Your nurse may swab the back of your throat with a cotton swab to test your “gag reflex.”
-Once this reflex has returned and you are swallowing normally, you may eat or drink whatever you would like.
+Once your gag reflex has returned and you are swallowing normally, you may eat or drink whatever you would like.

 What should I report to my doctor?